blaynem/paldex/data-provider/README.md

 This is a small tool that generates all the data needed for a PalWorld client.

 Note: While we aim to maintain this data and assure its accuracy, we cannot guarantee that it is 100% accurate.
 If you find any issues, please open an issue or PR.
+Especially if you can help with localization!

 ## Folder Structure